-Several commercial immuno-diagnostic kits for S. enteriditis and S. typhimurium are available.
+Several commercial immuno-diagnostic kits for S. Enteritidis and S. Typhimurium are available.
 These kits should be validated prior to use for surveillance purposes and are not suitable for vaccinated animals.
 PCR and micro-array based antigen tests are available and are in use for additional voluntary monitoring for Salmonella spp., but have not been validated for statutory use.

-Several commercial diagnostic kits for S. enteriditis and S. typhimurium are available.
+Several commercial diagnostic kits for S. Enteritidis and S. Typhimurium are available.
 A validated ELISA diagnostic kit has been developed at the OIE Reference Laboratory at the Veterinary Laboratories Agency in Weybridge UK.

 Multi -serovar/serogroup protection.

 Work to define efficacy of different serovar combinations programmes